cesar-rocha/HorizontalConvection/README.md

 [Dedalus](http://dedalus-project.org), a spectral framework in python.
 Dedalus can be [installed](https://dedalus-project.readthedocs.io/en/latest/installation.html#installing-the-dedalus-package) with pip or conda.
-We ran suite 77 simulations across different three different systems: a MacPro laptop (8 cores), a Linux workstation (24 cores), and a supercomputer at the Australian National University (up to 1000 cores).
+We ran suite 77 simulations plus 15 test simulations across different three different systems:

+- MacPro laptop (8 cores)
+- Linux workstation (24 cores)
+- ANU supercomputer (up to 1000 cores)

 ## Analysis
 The analysis of the results are performed in python3.
 The basic requirements